iknowjason/Velociraptor_Azure/README.md

 # Overview:  Velociraptor_Azure
+Automated Terraform deployement of Velociraptor in Azure!
 Automated deployment of one Velociraptor server with one Windows 10 endpoint in Azure VM infrastructure.
 A collection of Terraform and Ansible scripts that automatically deploys a small Velociraptor R&D lab.

 # Quick Fun Facts:
 * Deploys one (1) Ubuntu Linux Velociraptor Server and one (1) Windows 10 Professional endpoint